 Engineering creativity is a core skill for every engineer.
 It’s even more important, for engineers who lead and work on the bleeding edge.

-Because according to Wikipedia, engineering consists of the following:
+Because according to Wikipedia, engineering consists of the following creative activities:

 Engineering is the use of scientific principles to design and build machines, structures, and other items, including bridges, tunnels, roads, vehicles, and buildings.

-BUT, memorizing a bunch of theorems and equations doesn’t make engineers creative.
-Understanding how to apply mathematical and scientific concepts does though.
-Even more, engineering creativity will be the last skillset to become automated.
+Now, memorizing a bunch of theorems and equations doesn’t make engineers creative.
+But understanding how to apply mathematical and scientific concepts does.
+Even more, engineering creativity will be the last skill set to become automated.
 So creative skills will insulate you from the oncoming automation revolution.

 #1 Run with the best idea you come up with

-Plus, I find getting a design on paper helps me discover new issues I hadn’t thought of before.
-In the same vein, this is why we build prototypes.
-Prototypes allow us to do real-world investigative work to later find the perfect design.
+I always find getting a design on paper helps me discover issues I hadn’t thought of before.
+In the same vein, this is why prototypes are built.
+Prototypes allow you to do real-world investigative work to later find the perfect design.

 #2 Question everything around you

 A curious mind exposes you to answers and creative solutions.
-For example, the following are some Tesla vehicle questions you could have whirling in your mind:
+For example, the following are some Tesla vehicle questions you can ask:

 - How do electric cars work?